tekmarglobal/dart-api-client/docs/CustomerApi.md

 <a name="apicustomerupdateaddresspost"></a>
 # **ApiCustomerUpdateAddressPost**
-> RestResultOfCustomerServiceCustomerAddressResponse ApiCustomerUpdateAddressPost (CustomerServiceCustomerAddressRequest body = null)
+> RestResultOfCustomerServiceCustomerAddressResponse ApiCustomerUpdateAddressPost (CustomerServiceCustomerAddressRequest customerServiceCustomerAddressRequest = null)